 Following her death, the land remained vacant for several years before it was purchased for the school.
 When construction began, workmen started reporting unexplained events.
 One worker claimed to see a young girl on the worksite.
 Thinking of the dangers of the site, he called out to her, but as he did, the young girl leaped from the roof of the unfinished building.
 He rushed to her aid, but there was no one there.
 Now, a figure can often be seen on the roof of the building, sometimes tossing down rocks and pebbles from the roof at passersby below.
 No one is ever found on the roof.

 Elevators at the school are said to travel up and down on their own when only the security guards are around to oversee things.
 Strange sounds have been heard by these guards.
 The sounds of slamming doors, hurried footsteps, and sounds of someone running up and down the halls as if some phantom is eternally late for class have all been heard.

 Building E has been plagued by various strange occurrences, including faucets turning on and off by themselves and toilets flushing under their own power.
 Lights in the theater and library will flick on and off at will.
 The name “Emily” has been thrown about in regards to these and other strange incidents.
 It seems that Emily has taken up residence in the school she never got to attend.
 She seems to watch over the place and make herself known to many of the staff and students.

 5. Benedictine University

 Benedictine University was founded in 1887 by the Benedictine Monks of St. Procopius Abbey in Chicago.
-The college moved to Lisle, IL in 1901, and buildings were added in the 1920s.
+The college moved to Lisle, Illinois, in 1901, and buildings were added in the 1920s.
 Numerous tales surround the school, including that of a haunted cemetery and tales of possession.